 Our ideal candidate is:

 - Licensed in California as a/an LCSW, LMFT, or Clinical Psychologist.
-LPCCs and Registered Associates in California as an AMFT, APCC, or ASW may also apply.
+LPCCs and Registered Associates in California as an AMFT, APCC, or ASW may also apply when we are hiring for those positions.

 - Willing to devote at least 15 hours per week to Parks & Powers Psychotherapy as your caseload grows.
 This will include a caseload of at least 10 client therapy hours per week for at least 44 calendar weeks each year.